you-play/YouPlay/README.md

 - **Market:** Individuals who own an iOS device and are willing to stream music.
 - **Habit:** Users are meant to use the app throughout their day.
 - **Scope:** Our goal is to develop an MVP with a short scope of features and work from there.
 Focused on making the app functional and user-friendly.

+## Running Locally

+1. Clone the repo: `git clone https://github.com/ios-102/YouPlay`
+2. Add the `GoogleService-Info.plist` into `/ios-app/YouPlay/` folder
+3. Start the app in `Xcode`

 ## Product Spec